 Regarding the IQAir vs Blueair air quality monitor, some of the Blueair units come with integrated air quality sensors, such as the 280i, 480i and 680i models.
 This would be the same monitor as the Blueair Aware, which can also be bought as a separate product.
 IQAir does not offer an integrated air quality monitor in its air purifiers but offers the IQAir AirVisual Pro, which has to be to be purchased separately.

 There are a couple of issues in regard to integrating an air quality monitor in an air purifier.
 For ease of use, it is nice to have an air quality monitor integrated into an air purifier.
 However, a good air quality monitor is pricy, which adds to the overall cost of the air purifier.
-A separate air quality monitor might also be able to have more features and a larger display than what an integrated monitor might provide.
+If an air quality monitor is not of interest for you, then you end up paying for something you do not need.
+A separate air quality monitor is also likely to have more features and a larger display than what an integrated monitor might provide.

 If the air quality monitor is integrated into the air purifier, it should obviously be close to the inlet of the unit.

-The difference in filtration technology of the IQAir vs Blueair air purifiers is probably the most overlooked but arguably also the most misunderstood difference between the two brands.
+The difference in filtration technology of the IQAir vs Blueair air purifiers is probably the most overlooked, important, but arguably also the most misunderstood difference between the two brands.

 Blueair uses a synthetic filter in combination with ionisation.
 IQAir uses leakage-free HEPA filtration.
 Proper HEPA filtration – i.e. HEPA filtration that is leakage-free – is used in the most sensitive environments as it provides such a high and consistent filtration efficiency.
 But making an air purifier that has a whole system efficiency at the HEPA standard – i.e. cleaned at 99.95% at 0.3 micron – comes at a cost, as the manufacturing of the high quality filter, housing and fan is expensive.